 - The suture line shows signs of infection, such as:

 - Redness

 - Swelling

 - Drainage

-- The surgical site keeps bleeding.
+- Bleeding

-- Your child has a fever (temperature of 100.4°F or higher) with other symptoms like decreased appetite and increased fussiness or discomfort.
+- Your child has a fever (temperature of 100.4°F or higher).

 - Your child will not eat or drink.

 - There is an opening in the incision.

 - Your child has pain that does not get better from the medicine that the doctor prescribed.